mrkjhsn/City-of-Scottsdale-DUI-Concentrations/README.md

 My data showed that 9.8% of DUIs took place along Indian School Road.
 The top intersection was Indian School and Hayden(3.6%), the closest intersection to where I live.

+Further analysis to consider: are specific streets and intersections associated with DUIs at certain times of day?